 Registration Procedures for Staff

 Jacobs staff is welcome in language courses but places are limited.
-Please take the placement test at the beginning of the semester and register with the Student Records Office for the level you have been placed in.
+Please take the placement test at the beginning of the semester and register with the Registrar Services for the level you have been placed in.

 Language Course Redesignation

-If you and your language instructor agree that you were placed in the wrong level and you need to register for a different language level, both of you have to complete the Language Course Redesignation Form and return it to the Student Records Office.
+If you and your language instructor agree that you were placed in the wrong level and you need to register for a different language level, both of you have to complete the Language Course Redesignation Form and return it to the Registrar Services.